Tag Archive for: Employers

 The short answer is no!
 The Government has said that the new laws are likely to come into force in Autumn 2026 so you have time to prepare for these changes.

 The Government plans to consult extensively on the proposals and some of those consultations have already started.
-The consultations on zero hours contracts, collective redundancy and fire and re-hire, all close on 2 December and the consultation on SSP changes closes on 4 December.

 All of the consultations provide a crucial opportunity for you as employers, to influence the development of the Employment Rights Bill.
 The responses could shape the final form of the legislation.
 Don’t think that you are too small to make a difference – if you want your voice to be heard, review the proposals and provide your feedback to ensure that your perspectives are represented.